anindya-dey/docker-compose-files/README.md

 ---

 ### CloudBeaver - [docker-compose.cloudbeaver.yaml](docker-compose.cloudbeaver.yaml)
+- Spins up a local web-based DBeaver called [CloudBeaver]()
+- Use it to connect to sny supported DBs like MS SQL, PostgreSQL, etc.
+- Open http://localhost:8978 to access it.
+- Use the following credentials to set it up for the first time:
+  - Username: **cbadmin** (_default, change it if you want_)
+  - Password: **Password@123**
+- MS SQL server can be connected using the following:
+  - Host:
+  - Port:
+  - Username:
+  - Password:

 ---

 ### Apache Kafka - [docker-compose.kafka.yaml](docker-compose.kafka.yaml)
-- Spins up a local kafka cluster and a UI to access the cluser
+- Spins up a local kafka cluster and a UI to access the cluster
 - Open http://localhost:9090 to access the UI

 ---